 Prescient IDA is a leading IoT design automation platform.
 It is designed to enable enterprises to build powerful IoT solutions in-house without IoT technology complexity.
 It includes the following key features:

 Ease of use.
 Industry’s first platform to enable data scientists and IT engineers to easily build complete IoT solutions using low-code distributed programming technology.

 Security.
-Advanced end-to-end security with content-based monitoring and full audit trail offers unparalleled control and security, particularly for the last mile of IoT solutions.
+Advanced end-to-end security with content-based monitoring and a full audit trail offers unparalleled control and security, particularly for the last mile of IoT solutions.

 Performance.
-State-of-the art IoT technology framework maximizes performance and scalability and minimizes latency.
+State-of-the-art IoT technology framework maximizes performance and scalability and minimizes latency.

 About Prescient Devices

 The mission of Prescient Devices is to help customers achieve transformational IoT adoption.
 Our IoT Design Automation platform enables agile development of IoT projects without the IoT technology complexity barrier.